chiomavera/ThoughtStream/README.md

-﻿# Random-quote-generator
+﻿# ThoughtStream

-**This is my pet project, a website that generates random quotes.**
+**A web application that displays random quotes to motivate, inspire, entertain and educate users.**

 *I designed and implemented it using HTML, CSS, and JavaScript.*